Witchboard: Casting

 Todd Allen was cast as Jim, as Tenney felt he was the only one that was true to the role.
 Initially, Allen was worried that he lost the role when he saw Tenney laughing while sitting in the auditioning room, but he made him laugh because it reminded him of the way he talked and acted.
 He received the benefit of returning with the filmmakers to read the actresses that auditioned for the role of Linda, which Tawny Kitaen had read when he was not there.

 Casting producer Rebecca Boss and Tenney found Kitaen ideal for the part as everyone the latter knew at his office, who were all male, noticed her the most.
 She had flown to New York prior to shooting so Tenney called up her agent about making a deal, and she flew back to arrive on set when filming began.
 When she met Allen, they both became very intimate with their relationship.
 Tenney saw that she brought an "appeal" that affected everyone at the time, which was something he initially did not see.

 Photographer J.P.
 Luebsen was hired to play Carlos Malfeitor, the villain, when he met Tenney through a friend at an Independence Day party.
 Whenever he was on set, Kitaen mentioned to him about being completely distant so that she could build herself up to be terrified of him.
 Other cast members include Quinn, Kenny Rhodes, and Kathleen Wilhoite.
 Although Wilhoite was the first to audition for Sarah "Zarabeth" Crawford, she initially did not respond to Tenney about the part, but later accepted it when they re-met.
 Rhodes stated that Witchboard was the only film in his career where he did not recall auditioning.
-The costumer gave him a bandanna to "toughen up" his role, which he kept as he was a Bruce Springsteen fan.
+The costumer gave him a bandanna to "toughen up" his character Mike, which he kept as he was a Bruce Springsteen fan.